NationalSecurityAgency/datawave/_docs-latest/getting-started/quickstart-reference.md

 ```bash
   $ allStop --hard ; allUninstall --remove-binaries
 ```
-{% include important.html content="If you uninstalled the quickstart with the **--remove-binaries** flag and you do not intend to perform a reinstall, you should also remove the *env.sh* line from your *~/.bashrc* as the very last step in the process.
-Otherwise, tarballs will be fetched again automatically the next time you start a new bash session or manually source *~/.bashrc*" %}
+{% include important.html content="As the final step of the uninstall, it's always a good idea to exit your current bash session in order to clear out lingering quickstart environment variables from memory" %}

 ### Quick Reinstall